JakeHorn84/ntc-home-assigment/README.md

 - To start developing backend database is needed to start first.
 It can be done with `docker-compose up database -d`
 - In `backend` folder use `yarn` to install needed packages.
 After that you can start application in developing mode with `yarn start-dev`
 - Test can be run with `yarn test` command.
 Notice that database is needed to be up and running to run tests.

-## How to submit

-Please return the assignment with instructions on how to run it either as a Git repository or a zip file.
-To help us do a fair review, include a short description (for example in the README file) of what you focused on the most in the implementation and if there are any known issues.